Droplet motion on chemically heterogeneous substrates with mass transfer. II. Three-dimensional dynamics

-Unless stated otherwise, we consider cases for which $\lambda=10^{-3}$, fix $a(\phi,0) = 1$, $\*x_c(0) = \*0$, and plot solutions to the full, hybrid, and reduced models with solid, dashed and dotted curves, respectively.
+Unless stated otherwise, we fix $a(\phi,0) = 1$, $\*x_c(0) = \*0$, and plot solutions to the full, hybrid, and reduced models with solid, dashed and dotted curves, respectively.
 Likewise, in all cases where $\theta(\*x)$ is represented by shading regions of the $x$-$y$ plane, darker/lighter shades correspond to larger/smaller contact angles.
-Just like the 2D case, in some simulations we consider volume fluctuations according to
+In some simulations we consider $p$-periodic volume variations governed by

-which describes a $p$-periodic triangular wave with $\bar{v}-\tilde{v} \leq v(t) \leq \bar{v}+\tilde{v}$ (see, e.g., Fig.\ \ref{3DFig_SmallScale}), noting that a similar form shifted by $p/4$ was introduced in Part I (see Eq.\ (34), Part I).
-It is important to note that $\lambda$ takes larger values than those in Part I simply because the full problem becomes increasingly stiff as $\lambda\to0$, thus requiring significantly more computational resources to be simulated.
+which corresponds to a nearly triangular wave with $\bar{v}-\tilde{v} \leq v(t) \leq \bar{v}+\tilde{v}$ (see, e.g., Fig.\ \ref{3DFig_SmallScale} and Part I).
+Throughout this work, we have fixed $\lambda=10^{-3}$, which is larger compared to the values considered in Part I, simply because the full problem becomes increasingly stiff as $\lambda\to0$, thus requiring significantly more computational resources to be simulated.
 Also noteworthy is that, in most cases, the chemical heterogeneities $\theta(\*x)$ considered do not vary too sharply in order to avoid issues with retracting contact lines.
 In such cases, the contact line may develop protrusions which become elongated as the contact line retracts.
 Such features cannot be adequately resolved by the numerical scheme adopted and adaptive meshing techniques would be required.
 We chose not to pursue this route, since the validity of the analysis undertaken would be rather questionable in such cases.